 Persons not meeting the 12-month legal residence requirement may be classified as North Carolina residents for tuition purposes only if they fall within one of the limited “exception” categories authorized by the North Carolina Legislature.
 All others are ineligible for classification as a North Carolina “resident for tuition purposes” and will be charged out-of-state tuition and not be given consideration for State financial aid.
 To learn more about residency and complete a determination go to Residency Determination Service (RDS) at www.ncresidency.org.

-Undergraduate Registration Calendar for Spring 2017
+Undergraduate Registration Calendar for Fall and Summer 2017